Sunday, August 30, 2020

 photo by ldyck

 Jaron is one of my favourite characters.
-I long to have his confidence in my art.
+I long to have his confidence in the art I create.

 Jaron Cardew, author